Sourcepass MCOE Blog

 What is Business Email Compromise in Microsoft 365?

-Business email compromise occurs when an attacker gains access to a legitimate Microsoft 365 account and uses it to impersonate users, manipulate conversations, or move laterally across the tenant.
+Business email compromise occurs when an attacker gains access to a legitimate Microsoft 365 account.
+From there, they can impersonate users, manipulate conversations, or move through the tenant.

 Many modern BEC attacks do not rely on malware.
 Instead, they use valid logins, approved sessions, or stolen authentication tokens.
 This is why compromised accounts often appear normal in basic logs.